 As with any life-changing decision, consider the listed salaries of the states you want to practice veterinary medicine.
 Money isn’t everything, but it certainly helps.

 Absolutely!
 An undergraduate degree can be draining, especially if you had to work a job while attending school.
-Take some time away from school to relax and catch your breath if you need to
+Take some time away from school to relax and catch your breath if you need to.

 Vet school requires a lot of dedication and you don’t want to feel burnt out before you’ve even started.
 Use this time to travel, spend time with friends, or get experience working at an animal shelter before you apply to vet school.
-Just make sure you fit some study time in before you apply to vet school so your mind stays sharp.

 The answer to this question varies from school to school.
 According to UC Davis, as long as you’ve completed the prerequisites, it doesn’t matter how much time passed since you took them.
 However, if you wait too long, you may forget important information.